Accelerated master’s degree programs

 Earn a bachelor’s and master’s in five years

-The Fulton Schools accelerated degree (4+1) programs offers our top undergraduate students the opportunity to pursue a graduate degree at an accelerated rate.
+The Fulton Schools accelerated master’s programs offers our top undergraduate students the opportunity to pursue a graduate degree at an accelerated rate.
 This saves students time and money while boosting their career potential.

 Eligible and admitted students in an approved undergraduate degree program have the ability to share (double count) courses between their undergraduate and graduate degrees.
 After completion of the undergraduate degree, these students transition directly into the corresponding graduate degree program with up to 9 credit hours earned.

 Congratulations!
-Contact our 4+1 accelerated programs advisors for assistance.
+Contact our accelerated master’s advisors for assistance.

 Which accelerated master’s degrees can I pursue?